cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 Go ahead and choose x86-64.
 Notice that even though the C source code uses the integer division operator there is no division instruction on the right.
 This is because the compiler is smart enough to figure out that dividing by 2 is the same as shifting to the right by one bit.
-In th eopper-right corner you will see `-O3`.
-This is a command line option that tells the compiler to apply as many optimizations as it can.
-Delete `-O3` and take a look at the resulting machine instructions.
-First, notice that the compiler has generated many more instructions.
-Second, notice that it now is using a division instruction (`idiv`).
+In the upper-right corner you will either see `Compiler options` or `-O3`.
+This is where you can enter command line options that are passed to the compiler.
+The command line option `-O3` tells the compiler to apply as many optimizations as it can.
+Experiment with either entering `-O3` or deleting `-O3` to observe the difference in the resulting machine instructions.
+Notice that without `-O3` the compiler will generate many more instructions, and also notice that it now is using a division instruction (`idiv`).
 The unoptimized code would execute far slower than the optimized code.

 !!! note "To-Do On Your Own"